 Radium 223 is a mildly radioactive form of the metal radium.
-It used to be called Alpharadin and now has the brand name Xofigo (pronounced zoh-fee-go).
+It's brand name is Xofigo (pronounced zoh-fee-go).

-Doctors use radium 223 to treat prostate cancers that have spread to the bones.
-Radium 223 can work well to treat cancers in more than one area of the bone.
-It can treat those areas and reduce pain.
+You might have radium 223 to treat cancers in the bone that began in the prostate.
+Radium 223 can treat cancers in more than one area of the bone and helps to reduce pain.

-You might need to travel to a different hospital for the treatment as it is not available in every hospital.
+You might need to travel to a different hospital to have radium 223 as it's not available in every hospital.

 How radium 223 works

-This means that the cancer cells receive a high dose of radiation and some of them die.
+This means that the cancer cells receive a high dose of radiation which can destroy them.
 And healthy cells receive only a low dose or no radiation.
 So this treatment causes few side effects.

 How you have radium 223

 You have radium 223 as an injection into a vein.
-Usually this is through a thin short tube (cannula) put into a vein in your arm each time you have treatment.
-The injection takes up to a minute.
+Usually this is through a thin short tube (cannula) which is put into a vein in your arm or hand each time you have treatment.
+The injection takes around a minute.

-The injection is normally repeated every 4 weeks.
-You may have it up to 6 times.
+You normally have the injection every 4 weeks.
+You usually have it up to 6 times.
+You might have a blood test in between injections to make sure it is safe for you to have your next one.
 You have the treatment as an outpatient and can go home afterwards.

 After radium 223 treatment

-After the treatment, some radiation may be present in your urine for a few hours and in your poo (faeces) for up to 7 days.
+After the treatment, some radiation may be present in your urine and in your poo (faeces) for 1 week.
 The total amount is extremely small and gets lower each day.

-- for 7 days, wipe yourself very carefully after having your bowels open (some hospitals suggest that you use gloves)
+- Wipe yourself very carefully after having your bowels open (some hospitals suggest that you use gloves).

-- for 7 days, flush the toilet twice after using it
+- Flush the toilet twice after using it.

-After this treatment, men shouldn't father children for at least 6 months because the treatment can cause sperm damage.
-Talk to your doctor or nurse about effective contraception before having the treatment.
+After this treatment, men shouldn't father a baby for at least 6 months because the treatment can cause sperm damage.
+Talk to your doctor or nurse about effective contraception, such as condoms before having the treatment.